-Uncover the local delicacies and the local character of Northern Spain and then it’s on to Portugal to continue to delight your tastebuds.
+Uncover the flavours of Northern Spain and then it’s on to Portugal to continue to delight your tastebuds.

-Explore the sights, sounds and tastes of northern Spain on this food-led adventure.
-Immerse yourself in culture, history and cuisine as you taste local produce at Santa Catarina Market, whip up Catalan specialties in a cooking class and wander the stunning Gothic Quarter.
-Enjoy the wealth of tapas bars in Logrono, explore the medieval streets and underground wine caves of Laguardia.
-Venture north to one of Spain’s most celebrated cities, San Sebastian, where beautiful beaches, historic buildings and a thriving food and arts scene bask together under a beaming sun.
-Experience a traditional Asturian sidreria (cider house) near Oviedo, attend a centuries' old farmers market near the Picos de Europa National Park and devour fresh seafood on the coast in Galicia.
-Taste tapas in Santiago de Compostela, capital of Spain's Galicia region and famous for marking the end of the Camino de Santiago pilgrim trail.
+Explore the sights, sounds and tastes of Northern Spain and Portugal on this food-led adventure.
+Immerse yourself in culture, history and cuisine as you taste Catalan specialties at Santa Catarina Market and wander the stunning Gothic Quarter.
+Enjoy the wealth of tapas bars in Logrono, explore the underground wine caves of Laguardia and whip up Basque dishes in a cooking class.
+Experience a traditional Asturian sidreria (cider house), attend a centuries' old farmers market near the Picos de Europa National Park and devour fresh seafood on the coast in Galicia.
 Discover the proud fish-mongering heritage of the port city of Vigo.
 Then step across the border to uncover the flavours of Portugal, featuring African, Mediterranean and Middle-Eastern influences thanks to centuries of invasion and trade.
-Sip your way around the Douro Valley, a stunning region responsible for introducing the world to port wine, and enjoy a home cooked dinner and a farm stay in the Alentejo region - fast gaining a reputation as a hotspot for Portuguese gastronomy.
-Finish up with glass of Ginjinha (wild cherry liqueur) in the charming city of Lisbon.
+Sip your way around the Douro Valley, a stunning region responsible for introducing the world to port wine, and enjoy farmstay in the Alentejo region - fast gaining a reputation as a hotspot for Portuguese gastronomy.
+Finish up with glass of ginjinha (wild cherry liqueur) in the charming city of Lisbon.

 Local, fresh produce is at the heart of Catalan food – get a chef’s insight into the best ingredients at Santa Caterina market